Her Campus Logo Her Campus Logo

 After Ochoa’s four space missions, she went on to be the 11th director of the Johnson Space Center before retiring in 2018.
 Ochoa is now happily living in Idaho with her two sons.

 Isabel Marzullo is a member of Her Campus SBU chapter.
 Isabel writes pieces surrounding books, mental health, and food.
-Isabel is a sophomore journalism student and the Opinion Assignment Editor at the Bona Venture.
+Isabel is a junior journalism student and the Features Assignment Editor at the Bona Venture.
 During Isabel's free time, she enjoys photography, reading, and hiking.
 Isabel picked up photography while in High School and quickly turned it into a hobby.
 She can be seen reading anything from romance to thriller.
 Lastly, Isabel enjoys walking on the Allegheny trail with friends along with long walks when she is at home.